The Invisible Man

 before him and spurting briskly for the church corner and the hill

 road.
-He saw the village flags and festivities beyond, and a face or
+He saw the village flags and festivities beyond, and a face

 so turned towards him.
 He bawled, "Stop!" again.
-He had hardly gone
+He had

 ten strides before his shin was caught in some mysterious fashion,

-and he was no longer running, but flying with inconceivable rapidity
+and he was no longer running, but flying with inconceivable

 through the air.
 He saw the ground suddenly close to his face.
 The

-world seemed to splash into a million whirling specks of light, and
+world seemed to splash into a million whirling specks of light,

 subsequent proceedings interested him no more.